alu0101109251/DepthCameraSecuritySystem/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the _Creative Commons Attribution-ShareAlike 4.0 International License_.

 [![CC BY-SA 4.0][license-img]][license-url]

+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][license-url].

 See [`LICENSE`](LICENSE) for more information.